Saky (air base): After the 2022 Russian invasion

 On 9 August 2022, during the Russian invasion of Ukraine, several explosions occurred at the military airbase.
 Satellite images showed that the explosions destroyed "at least eight aircraft... with several craters visible...
 Most of the damaged or destroyed aircraft [were] in a specific area of the base where a large number of planes were parked out in the open – away from the cover of hangars."
 By 19 August, Reuters reported that an unnamed Western official said that "[w]e now assess that the events of...
 August 9 put more than half of [the] Black Sea fleet's naval aviation combat jets out of use."

 The base was also struck on 21 September 2023.

 On 6 January 2024, a command post at the base was struck with Storm Shadow missiles, killing Lieutenant Colonel Alexander Chornobryby, the deputy commander of the 43rd Independent Naval Assault Aviation Regiment.

+There were reported explosions near the air base on June 12th 2026.